-Wendi Schneider is a visual artist currently working in photography and mixed media.
-Born in Memphis, she earned an AA in Art History from Stephens College in Columbia, MO and a BA in Painting from Newcomb/Tulane in New Orleans.
-She turned to photography in the early ‘80s to create reference images for her figurative oil paintings, then began painting on her photographs to create a heightened reality.
+Wendi Schneider is a visual artist currently working in photography and precious metals.
+Born in Memphis, she holds an AA in Art History from Stephens College in Columbia, MO and a BA in Painting from Newcomb/Tulane in New Orleans.
+She turned to photography in the early ‘80s to create moments of her models for her paintings.
+Missing the sensuality of oils, she began layering glazes on her photographs to create a more personal interpretation.
 After she photographed, designed and produced the award-winning re-creation of the 1901 Picayune’s Creole Cook Book for The Times-Picayune newspaper, she moved to New York, where she photographed nearly 100 book covers and was a major contributor to Victoria Magazine.
-She moved to Denver in 1994, and after several decades of photography, design and art direction for clients, she recently returned to her fine art photography roots.
+She moved to Denver in 1994, and after several decades of photography, design and art direction for clients, she recently returned to fine art photography.

-Gilded vellum photographs from her current series “States of Grace” have been exhibited in more than 50 venues, including the Griffin Museum of Photography, A Gallery For Fine Photography, the Center For Fine Art Photography, the SE Center For Photography, the Colorado Photographic Arts Center, the A Smith Gallery, and the Berlin Foto Biennale.
-Her work has been featured in Silvershotz, B&W Magazine, Adore Chroma, Shutterbug,
+Gilded vellum photographs from her current series “States of Grace” have been exhibited in more than 60 venues, including A Gallery For Fine Photography and the Berlin Foto Biennale, and featured in B&W Magazine, Silvershotz,

-Lenscratch, Don’t Take Pictures, Bokeh Bokeh, and UnderExposed, and has been honored by the International Photography Awards, the International Color Awards, the Julia Margaret Cameron Awards, the Pollux Awards, the Monochrome Awards, the B&W Spider Awards, PX3 Prix de la Paris, and the San Diego Natural History Museum Best of Nature awards.
+and Lenscratch.
+Schneider was a Critical Mass finalist in 2017, and has been honored by the International Photography Awards, the International Color Awards and the Julia Margaret Cameron Awards.
 She is represented by A Gallery For Fine Photography